TollyH/LM2_SaveEditor/README.md

 (The first two `for` loops have been completely omitted, as simply running the final one alone will produce the same result).

 The full lookup table can be found in [SaveTools/CRC.cs](https://github.com/TollyH/LM2_SaveEditor/blob/main/SaveTools/CRC.cs) if you're curious, though it is just one long list of bytes.
-If you want to find it in an original dumped binary, it can be found at `.data:00022904h` (file offset `0x0082b904`).
+If you want to find it in an original dumped binary, it can be found at `.data:00022904h` (file offset `0x0082b904`) for the 3DS, or at `.rodata.1:804b7h` (file offset `0x00f4a8c0`) for the Switch.

+The CRC algorithm and lookup table are the same in both the 3DS and Switch versions, though the generated checksums will be different due to the Switch version having additional fields in the save file.